torik42/YaLafi/README.md

   see file [definitions.py](definitions.py) for an example.
 - 15-18: If option --extr requests only extraction of arguments of certain macros, this is prepared.
-- 19: We create a parser object, the passed function is called on \\LTmacros.
+- 19: We create a parser object, the passed function is called on \\LTinput.
 - 20: The parsing method returns a list of tokens.
 - 21: The token list is converted into a 2-tuple containing the plain-text string and a list of numbers.